Astigmatism Overview (cont.)

 What is the prognosis for astigmatism?

 About 30% of all people have astigmatism.
-In the vast majority of cases, the condition does not change much after the age of 25.
-The presence of astigmatism as a child or young adult does not signify that an eye disease will occur later.
+In the vast majority of those, the condition does not change much after the age of 25.
+The presence of astigmatism as a child or young adult does not signify that an eye disease will later occur.
 Progressive astigmatism can occur with corneal trauma, repeated infections of the cornea, and degenerative diseases such as keratoconus.

 Can astigmatism be prevented?